amnafatimaa6-ops/kepler-tce-clustering-anomaly-analysis/README.md

 This project demonstrates how raw astronomical data can be transformed into an intelligent simulation system that uncovers hidden structure in the universe using machine learning.

+> “We are not just analyzing data — we are decoding the architecture of space itself.”